-The GEFS MJO index-based OLR forecast depicts a high amplitude anomaly pattern with little eastward propagation during the next two weeks.
+The GEFS MJO index-based OLR forecast depicts a high amplitude anomaly pattern early in the period, with weakening, then re-emerging later in Week-2.

 Figures below show MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons, etc.) Time-longitude section of (7.5° S-7.5° N) OLR anomalies - last 180 days and for the next 15 days